repiska/blobgame/README.md

 ## Overview

 **blobl.io** is an open-source multiplayer IO game inspired by the original **bloble.io**.
 It is a real-time strategy game where players compete to capture bases, build and destroy structures, command units.
-The game features a distributed architecture designed for scalability and performance.
+The game features a distributed architecture designed for scalability.

 ### Key Features:
 - **Base Capturing**: Strategize and capture enemy bases to expand your territory.